-However, silver certificates are still legal tender and can be redeemed for their face value in Federal Reserve Notes.
+However, silver certificates are still legal tender!
+They can be redeemed for their face value in Federal Reserve Notes.
 Many people who have stacks of heavily worn or otherwise low-value silver certificates even spend them as regular cash money.

 1923 $5 Silver Certificate.
 Image via Wikimedia Commons [public domain]

 History of Silver Certificates